anesta95/how_to/sda_platform_analysis/using_the_online_SDA_tabulator_with_NHIS.md

 These tasks are discussed, in turn, below.
-Researchers who wish to use NHIS data for more advanced analyses (e.g., regressions) should download a data extract from the NHIS website and conduct their analysis with a statistical package such as SAS, SPSS, or Stata, rather than with SDA.
+Researchers who wish to use NHIS data for more advanced analyses (e.g., regressions) should download a data extract from the NHIS website and conduct their analysis with a statistical package such as R, SAS, SPSS, or Stata, rather than with SDA.

 ## Frequencies/Cross-tabulation Program